peterpeterparker/daviddalbusco.com/src/blog/bye-bye-firebase-hosting.md

 ---

-## “Wait...
-WTF?
-You didn’t already migrate to Juno?”
+## "Wait… What?
+You hadn't already migrated to Juno?"

 If you’ve been following my work, you might be wondering:

 > “Dude...
 Juno is literally your project.
 Why were you still on Firebase?”

 And here’s my confession: **I knew**.
 I was fully aware my site was still on Firebase.
-In fact, moving it to Juno was always this unspoken goal (or dream) I had — kind of like putting the cherry on top.
+In fact, moving it to Juno was always this unspoken goal I had — kind of like putting the cherry on top.
 I told myself I’d make the switch the day Juno became a DAO.
 A way to mark that milestone and personal achievement.

 But hey, Firebase “forced” my hand, so here we are.